 Almost forgot about that.
 As referenced earlier, the reason that no “ADA website test” exists is because the Americans with Disabilities Act does not have a specific set of guidelines for website accessibility.
 Hence, there is nothing in the actual ADA to comply with beyond the general requirement to be accessible.
 (Check out our blog post on ADA website compliance for more information.)

-Why is a website accessibility evaluation important?
+Why is a web accessibility evaluation important?

 If you need more motivation to conduct website accessibility testing, consider that website accessibility lawsuits have exploded in recent years and show no sign of slowing down.
 To add to that, people with disabilities have disposable income, and are very loyal customers.
 Adding to your bottom line and risk mitigation seem like pretty substantial reasons to conduct website accessibility testing to me!